[email-subscribers-form id=”2″]

 It might seem obvious, but you may not understand the value of the money you earn if you spend too much.

-You work hard for your money, but rarely when spending money do people connect it to the effort, time, and energy that went into generating it.
+You work hard for your money, but people rarely connect the money they spend with the effort, time, and energy that went into generating it.

-Thinking about your entire budget in this context can be a simple way to reframe the way you view money psychologically.
+Thinking about your entire budget in this context can be a simple way to reframe how you psychologically view money.

 Let’s assume you spend $500.
-If you think about the time and energy it costs to earn this $500; you might see its value in a new light.
+If you consider the time and energy it takes to earn this $500, you might see its value in a new light.

 Next time you are spending, work out how many hours of labour it would take to earn.
 Use this idea to weigh up the actual value of any purchase.

-Give every dollar you earn a purpose, even if that job is saving or an extra loan payment.
-It doesn’t mean you spend every dollar you make, but instead, you are intentional and mindful about every dollar you spend.
+Give every dollar you earn a purpose, even if that job is saving or making an extra loan payment.
+This doesn’t mean you spend every dollar you make; instead, it means you are intentional and mindful about every dollar you spend.

-For example: If you give yourself $200 a month for personal spending, think of it as $50 a week.
+For example, If you give yourself $200 a month for personal spending, consider it $50 a week.
 Suppose you put $900 in your grocery budget; that’s $225 a week.

 Thinking in these smaller amounts may make it easier to stick to your budget.

-You can do this too with significant living expenses such as car costs, insurances, and medical.
+You can do this with significant living expenses such as car costs, insurance, and medical.

 Review them and break them down into smaller amounts to make it easier to consider your budget costs.